 Klingenstein Center Team Profiles

-Nicole L.B.
-Furlonge, Professor of Practice and Director of the Klingenstein Center, earned her Ph.D. and BA in English from the University of Pennsylvania.
-She earned her M.A. from the University of Michigan.
-Prior to joining Teachers College, Dr. Furlonge served as Director of Teaching and Learning at the Holderness School, where she facilitated professional learning for faculty and developed LEARNS (Listening, Engaging, Asking, Reflecting, Networking, Sharing), a framework for formative professional learning.
+Nicole Brittingham Furlonge is Professor and Director of the Klingenstein Center, Teachers College Columbia University.
+She also serves as Narrative Medicine Core Collaborator at Columbia Medical School and is co-founder of LEARNS Collaborative, a catalyzer for human-centered, equitable change in organizations.
+A first generation college student, Nicole earned her Ph.D. and BA in English from the University of Pennsylvania, and her M.A. from the University of Michigan.
+Prior to joining Teachers College, Nicole served as Director of Teaching and Learning at the Holderness School.
 She has taught English and served as English Department Chair and Director of Diversity at several independent schools, including St. Andrew's School (Delaware), The Lawrenceville School, and Princeton Day School.
-Dr. Furlonge is the author of Race Sounds: The Art of Listening in African American Literature, published by University of Iowa Press.
-Her book demonstrates listening as an interpretive and civic act that leads to deeper engagement with difference.
-Dr. Furlonge has previously served on the boards of People and Stories/Gente y Cuentos and Village Charter School in Trenton, NJ.
-Currently, Dr. Furlonge’s research examines the intersections between listening, cognitive neuroscience, social justice, and school leadership.
-She lives in Yonkers, NY with her spouse and their three children.
+Nicole is the author of Race Sounds: The Art of Listening in African American Literature, published by the University of Iowa Press.
+Her book demonstrates listening as an essential interpretive and civic act that leads to deeper engagement with others.
+Nicole has previously served on the boards of People and Stories/Gente y Cuentos and Village Charter School in Trenton, NJ.
+Currently, she serves on the board of the Center for Transformative Teaching and Learning.
+Dr. Furlonge’s research examines the intersections between listening, cognitive neuroscience, social justice, and school leadership.
+She lives in Yonkers, NY with her spouse, Nigel (Klingenstein Center alum), their three children, and their puppy.

 Latoya Allen is the newly-appointed Associate Director of Admission and Enrollment Management at the Klingenstein Center.
 Prior to joining the Klingenstein Center, Latoya worked at Riverdale Country School as the Associate Director of Lower School Admission and the Director of Community Engagement.
 She earned both a bachelor's degree in speech pathology and a master's degree in special education, and she is a trained SEED (Seeking Educational Equity & Diversity) facilitator.
 An islander at heart, Latoya immigrated to the United States from Jamaica as a young child.
 Latoya is thrilled to be joining the Klingenstein Center.